smedrec/smart-logs/.qoder/repowiki/en/content/Audit Core System/Configuration Management/Config Manager Implementation.md

 - [manager.ts](file://packages/audit/src/config/manager.ts#L237-L290)

 ## Initialization Lifecycle
 The ConfigurationManager follows a well-defined initialization lifecycle that ensures proper setup before use.
+The system now serves as the central component for worker initialization, managing the lifecycle of various services and their dependencies.

 ### Initialization Sequence
 ```mermaid